Taman Connaught MRT station

-The station was thus provisionally named Phoenix Plaza station during construction.
-Plaza Phoenix was the former name of the Cheras Sentral Shopping Centre.
+The station was provisionally named Phoenix Plaza station during construction.
+Plaza Phoenix was the former name of the Cheras Sentral shopping centre.

 Station Background

 Station Layout

-The station has a layout and design similar to that of most other elevated stations on the line (except the terminus and underground stations), with the platform level on the topmost floor, consisting of two sheltered side platforms along a double tracked line and a single concourse housing ticketing facilities between the ground level and the platform level.
-All levels are linked by lifts, stairways and escalators.
+The station has a layout and design similar to that of most other elevated stations on the line (except the termini), with the platform level on the topmost floor, consisting of two sheltered side platforms along a double tracked railway line and a single concourse housing ticketing facilities between the ground level and the platform level.
+Lifts, stairways and escalators link all levels.